GoogleCloudPlatform/community/tutorials/cloud-run-golang-gcs-proxy/index.md

 }
 ```

-Here's what this is saying.
-When a GET request is sent to the Cloud Run service,
+Here's what this is saying: When a `GET` request is sent to the Cloud Run service,
 the `config.GET` function is called.
-You could do whatever you want here!
+You could do whatever you want in this function.
 You
-could write your own code to just print "Hello World!"
+could write your own code to just print `"Hello World!"`.
 You could even return
-`405 -- Method Not Allowed`!
-In the default configuration, however, it calls the
+`405 -- Method Not Allowed`.
+The function in the default configuration, however, calls the
-`Read` function from the `gcs` package, which as you might guess, reads a GCS
-object and returns it in the response.
+`Read` function from the `gcs` package, which reads a Cloud Storage object and returns it in the response.

 The arguments to the `Read` function are as follows:

 -   The `context` value for the request, established by the `ProxyHTTPGCS`
     function in `main.go`.
--   The `output` and `input`, which are exactly what are required in the
-    entrypoint for a Cloud Run HTTP service.
-Those are just passed through
+-   The `output` and `input`, which are required in the entrypoint for a Cloud Run HTTP service.
-    without modification to the backend code.
+    These areguments are passed through without modification to the backend code.
 -   `LoggingOnly`, which is defined in the `pipelines.go` file.
-It is a "filter
-    pipeline" that just logs requests.
+It is a filter pipeline that simply logs requests.

 The `LoggingOnly` pipeline definition is simple: